 While users will be able to view their crypto account on their mobile app, the hardware wallet will need to be present for crypto transactions or making changes to the account.
 Receiving transactions to the wallet can be made by scanning the QR code on the Titan, or simply pasting the receiving address copied from the app into the sending platform, as is the same for any crypto wallet.

-The Ellipal Titan is easy to use, beginner-friendly, and users love the large touchscreen and see that as a big improvement over the tiny touch screen of the Trezor Model T or the two tiny buttons on the Ledger.
-The fact that the wallet is Air gapped gives it an additional layer of security, and being able to stake multiple assets and access Dapps directly within the wallet is very convenient.
+The ELLIPAL Titan is easy to use, beginner-friendly, and users love the large touchscreen, which many feel is an improvement over the tiny touch screen of the Trezor Model T or the two tiny buttons on the Ledger.
+The fact that the wallet is air-gapped gives it an additional layer of security and being able to stake multiple assets and access DApps directly within the app is very convenient.

-The ability to offline sweep paper wallets and the ability to import variable-length mnemonic phrases is a big win for the Titan.
+The ability to offline sweep paper wallets and import variable-length mnemonic phrases is also a big win for the Titan, making this device incredibly multi-functional and versatile.
 The import private key feature also allows for the recovery of assets sent to the wrong address such as if you mistakenly send VET to your ETH address without compromising the security of the wallet.

 Various crypto payment gateways use Xpubs to generate new payment addresses for various checkouts, so this limitation of the wallet should be considered.
 The Titan also does not generate a fresh address for UTXO coins and does not have multi-sig support.

 Users who are interested in privacy coins will be put off as the Titan does not offer Monero support at the time of writing.

 One major complaint that has been addressed was that many users complained about the magnetic charger not staying connected to the device.
 The Titan now comes with a charging stand, and I have not read, or encountered any issues now.
 The stand is solid and works well, so well done there by the ELLIPAL team for resolving that little snag.